averykhoo/hawker-bot/README.md

             *   hawker fuzzy string match
             *   zipcode regex match -> nearby hawkers
             *   onemap search
-    *   provide an aliases file, then download *hawkercentre.kml* from onemap?
+    *   provide a hawker aliases file, then download *hawkercentre.kml* from onemap?
+        *   as opposed to the current method of hardcoding in NEA's hawker list
     *   hawker centre set
         *   find_by_text
         *   find_by_location